RookieHua/RHTitleView/README.md

 # Others

-I am just a rookie,and this demo has a lot of to improve.I'll improve next.
+I'm just a rookie,and this demo has a lot of to improve.I'll improve next.
-> contact me:
+> Contact me:
  you can send email to [15298772286@163.com]()